remillet/pahma_django_project/README.md

 It also comes configured with a "back-end" CollectionSpace authentication provider.
 See the README.txt file in the /cspace_django_site/authn directory for instructions on setting it up.

+Wanting to issue a pull request to push this to https://github.com/remillet/cspace_django_project